seniorgod/ifi-tidal-release/README.md

-    jack server is not running or cannot be started JackShmReadWritePtr::~JackShmReadWritePtr - Init not done for -1, skipping unlock JackShmReadWritePtr::~JackShmReadWritePtr - Init not done for -1, skipping unlock device#0=atm7059_link: - (hw:0,0)
+    jack server is not running or cannot be started JackShmReadWritePtr::~JackShmReadWritePtr - Init not done for -1, skipping unlock JackShmReadWritePtr::~JackShmReadWritePtr - Init not done for -1, skipping unlock

+The run command creates a file called devices inside the directory /usr/ifi/ifi-tidal-release/pa_devs.
+The content looks like this:

+    device#0=atm7059_link: - (hw:0,0)
     device#1=atm7059_link: - (hw:0,1)
     device#2=atm7059_link: - (hw:0,2)